All Episodes

 We may not have agreed with it, but we lost the battle.

-And in fact, some of our people back when it Medicare is continually expanded.
+And in fact, some of our people back when Medicare continually expanded, I'll bet you most Republicans voted for the expansion.

 It's the senior citizen voting block.

-So I hope the answer explains you may not like it.
+So I hope the answer explained.

-I'm glad you called Hal.
+I'm glad you called, Hal.

-Thanks very much for waiting.
+Thanks very much for waving.

 I appreciate it.

-The it's it's a false premise.
+It's a false premise.

 Why are you not in favor of Medicare cuts?